 Repayment periods are typically six to 24 months, which should give someone a chance to have a “good credit” signal reported to the credit bureaus.
 The good news: According to the CFPB, People who did not have any debt who used this type of loan saw their credit scores go up by 60 points.

 Not such great news: Consumers who were already in debt found that their credit scores decreased by about three points.

 Even if you have bad credit, this new positive history will help offset negative items you may have, such as missed payments on other accounts.
 The “weight” of negative information on your score decreases over time.
 So, positive actions now will outweigh past mistakes.

 A credit building loan will also help improve the number and types of accounts that you have.
 These are minor factors used in calculating your score, but they can still give you a little boost.
 Having a mix of loans and credit cards shows you know how to manage a diverse range of accounts at the same time.

 Does a credit builder loan negatively affect your credit in any way?

 At least for Self, setting up this account will not negatively affect your score, if you make all the payments on time.
 Creating an account with Self does not create a hard inquiry on your credit report.
 That means you won’t lose a few points off your score for approving a credit check.

 Self also doesn’t hurt your credit utilization ratio.
 Since you don’t receive the funds from the loan upfront, you don’t increase the total debt load you carry.
 And unlike a secured credit card, there’s no balance that you can run up, which can drive your ratio up.

-The only way a Self loan will hurt your score is if you miss a payment by more than 30 days.
+The only way a credit builder loan will hurt your score is if you miss a payment by more than 30 days.
 Any loan or credit card payment that’s more than 30 days late creates a negative item in the payment history of that account.
-It’s the same with Self.
 Just like traditional lending products, credit builder loans will hurt your credit if you can’t keep up with the payments.

 Other places you can get a credit builder loan